• Skip to primary navigation

 They are also both high in omega-6 fatty acids, which are essential for proper body function.

-Additionally, the smoke points of these oils are relatively similar and make them good options for cooking at higher temperatures.
+Also, the smoke points of these oils are relatively similar and make them good options for cooking at higher temperatures.

-When it comes to nutrition, there is little difference between canola and sunflower oil as they contain similar amounts of calories per tablespoon.
+There is little difference between canola and sunflower oil as they contain similar amounts of calories per tablespoon.

 However, the fatty acid profiles differ slightly between the two.